srebrek/SetPlayList/README.md

     ```
     Alternatively, you can run the project from an IDE such as Visual Studio.
 4.  **Open in Browser:**
-    The application will be available at `https://localhost:XXXX` (where `XXXX` is the port number displayed in the console after running).
+    The application will be available at `https://localhost:7101`.